 Emilia Sweeney joined Carney Badley Spellman in July 2008.
 Ms. Sweeney focuses her practice in complex litigation involving insurance, deceptive and unfair business practices, and trade secrets.
 She has also litigated a broad array of product and products liability suits, and has represented small businesses and large institutions alike in individual suits, mass tort and class actions.
 She has obtained a successful result at trial in more than 80% of all cases tried.

 Ms. Sweeney also advises clients who manufacture or sell consumer products in the U.S. on compliance with rules and regulations governed by the Consumer Product Safety Commission, the Federal Trade Commission and the Food and Drug Administration.
 She assists manufacturers and retailers in pre-launch product audits, including advertising and labeling review, product recalls, and in developing risk management strategies to ensure compliance with federal regulations.

-Ms. Sweeney is a past president of the Washington Defense Trial Lawyers, and a past chair of the CLE committee for the International Association of Defense Council.
+Ms. Sweeney is a past president of the Washington Defense Trial Lawyers, and a past chair of the CLE committee for the International Association of Defense Counsel.

 Ms. Sweeney regularly provides industry-specific training seminars for insurance, retail and manufacturing clients, and has testified before the Washington House and Senate subcommittees on matters affecting the insurance industry and civil judgments.
 She has appeared on local television news to speak about regulations affecting consumer products, the food industry and tort litigation, and has been quoted in the Puget Sound Business Journal.

 Honors and Recognitions

 Ms. Sweeney was selected a Super Lawyer in 2014, and has been named a Super Lawyer ever since.
 She has been listed in the Super Lawyers Women’s Edition and the Super Lawyers Business Edition.
 She has been recognized by Seattle Metropolitan Magazine as one of King County’s “Top Lawyers” and was given an “AV” Preeminent rating by Martindale-Hubbell.
 She has been awarded the Exceptional Performance Citation, 2010-2011, by the DRI and she is rated “superb”, the highest rating given by AVVO.